Bominkkwon/reddit-sentiment-and-stock-volatility/README.md

 The compound score is usually used as a threshold value for the analysis of the text data.
 (Users can even leverage the flexibility of changing the compound score(threshold value) and "label" the text data.
 ![](img/sentiment_compound_to_label.png)

-Here, I followed the "standard scoring metric" and add its "label" to a new column "sent_label."
+Here, I followed the "standard scoring metric" and add its "label" to a new column (df['sent_label']).
 From this output, we can conclude that the comments on $AMC from this particular post are neutral-positive skewed.
 (You could also remove the neutral words, and solely analyize with the remainder of the comments.)

   <details>
   <summary>Typical scoring metric used by most of the analyzers</summary>